Art Subject Leader - Sam Joseph

 Children learn how Frank Gehry develops his design from 2D to 3D using digital design and what he is inspired by to create such unusual buildings.
-Children will then develop their own ideas to design a new Oatlands Junior School in the style of Frank Gehry!
+Children will then develop their own ideas to design their own architectural building in the style of Frank Gehry!

 ‘Thank you so much for inviting me to present the architectural workshop to your year 6 pupils.

 The children were so incredibly enthusiastic, which was wonderful to see.
 They were all quiet during the presentation, engaged with the presentation material and were keen to answer any questions asked.